 Sure, we served it here.
-But up until about 40 years ago, 99 percent of those soft-shell Blue Crabs came from the Chesapeake Bay areas of Maryland and Virginia.
+But up until four decades ago, 99 percent of those soft-shell Blue Crabs came from the Chesapeake Bay areas of Maryland and Virginia.
 And because of the familiarity of the crabs from that region, that’s what chefs and restaurateurs down South preferred to serve.

 Until folks like James Morris worked with the Auburn University Marine Extension & Research Center (AUMERC) to introduce a new way of harvesting soft-shell crabs—right from your own home.